hackclub/hackclub/workshops/weather_grapher/readme.md

 Add another `<div>` after the first `<div>` and also center it using `justify-content`.
 Nest another `<div>` inside with the styling `position: relative; width: 140vh; height: 85vh;` so it's big enough to hold the chart.
 A vh unit represents 1% of the width/height of the viewport.

-Inside of this, add a `<canvas>` element with an `id` of "myChart" and the same width and height as its parent `<div>`.
+Inside of this, add a `<canvas>` element with an `id` of `myChart` and the same width and height as its parent `<div>`.
 The canvas will hold the chart once we add it in our Javascript.
 We have to nest the canvas inside of a `<div>` for us to adjust its size.
 We also have to nest that inside yet another `<div>` for us to center it.
 Once we implement the chart in Javascript, feel free to play around with the size and ajust it to your liking.

 At this point, the body of your HTML file should look like this: